-- Currently engaging in illegal use of a drug.
-Illegal use of a drug occurred recently enough to justify a reasonable belief that there is continuing illegal drug use by a household member. - Drug abuse treatment facility.
-An entity: - That holds itself out as providing, and provides, diagnosis, treatment, or referral for treatment with respect to the illegal drug use; and - That is either an identified unit within a general care facility, or an entity other than a general medical care facility. - Authorization by household member for MHA to receive information from a drug abuse treatment facility.
+• Currently engaging in illegal use of a drug.
+Illegal use of a drug occurred recently enough to justify a reasonable belief that there is continuing illegal drug use by a household member.

-The PHA may require each applicant to submit for all household members who are at least 18 years of age, and for each family head or spouse regardless of age, one or more consent forms signed by such household member that:
+- Drug abuse treatment facility.
+An entity: - o That holds itself out as providing, and provides, diagnosis, treatment, or referral for treatment with respect to the illegal drug use; and - That is either an identified unit within a general care facility, or an entity other than a general medical care facility. - Authorization by household member for MHA to receive information from a drug abuse treatment facility.

-- Requests any drug abuse treatment facility to inform the PHA only whether the drug abuse treatment facility has reasonable cause to believe that the household member is currently engaging in illegal drug use; - Complies with the form of written consent required by 42 CFR 2.31; and - Authorizes the PHA to receive such information from the drug abuse treatment facility, and to utilize such information in determining whether to prohibit admission of the household member to the PHA's public housing program in accordance with § 960.203 above.
+MHA may require each applicant to submit for all household members who are at least 18 years of age, and for each family head or spouse regardless of age, one or more consent forms signed by such household member that:

-2.2.6 Prohibition of Discriminatory Treatment of Applicants
+- Requests any drug abuse treatment facility to inform MHA only whether the drug abuse treatment facility has reasonable cause to believe that the household member is currently engaging in illegal drug use; - Complies with the form of written consent required by 42 CFR 2.31; and - Authorizes MHA to receive such information from the drug abuse treatment facility, and to utilize such information in determining whether to prohibit admission of the household member to MHA's public housing program in accordance with § 960.203 above.

-MHA may request information from a drug abuse treatment facility only if MHA has adopted and has consistently implemented either of the following policies, obtaining a signed consent form from the proposed household members:
+2.2.7 Prohibition of Discriminatory Treatment of Applicants

-- Policy A Request for all families.
-Under Policy A, MHA must submit a request for information to a drug abuse treatment facility before admitting any family to MHA's public housing program.
-For each such family, the request must be submitted for each proposed household member. - Policy B Request for certain household members.
-Under Policy B, MHA must submit a request to a drug abuse treatment facility only with respect to each proposed household member: - Whose criminal record indicates prior arrest or conviction for any criminal activity that may be a basis for denial of admission under § 960.205; or - o Whose prior tenancy records indicate that the proposed household member:
+MHA may request information from a drug abuse treatment facility.
+MHA has adopted and has consistently implemented the following policy, obtaining a signed consent form from the proposed household members:

-- Engaged in the destruction of property; - Engaged in violent activity against another person; or - Interfered with the right of peaceful enjoyment of the premises of other residents.
+- Request for certain household members.
+MHA must submit a request to a drug abuse treatment facility only with respect to each proposed household member: - Whose criminal record indicates prior arrest or conviction for any criminal activity that may be a basis for denial of admission under § 960.205; or - Whose prior tenancy records indicate that the proposed household member: - Engaged in the destruction of property; - Engaged in violent activity against another person; or - Interfered with the right of peaceful enjoyment of the premises of other residents.